 Canada Studies Grant for Students with Disabilities

-Medical or assessment documentation verifying a permanent disability or medical condition and the validity of the identified supports must be attached.
+Medical or assessment documentation verifying a permanent disability or medical condition and the validity of the identified supports must be attached to a CSG application.

 - It is important to review the guidelines and procedures for the student loans program in your province or territory.

-If the full amount of the grant applied for is not approved, you will need to contact the Provincial Student Loan Office to determine what specific requests were accepted or disallowed.
-If you have difficulty obtaining the information, contact the ASD office for assistance.
+If the full amount of the grant applied for is not approved, you will need to contact the Provincial Student Loan Office to determine what specific requests were accepted or denied.
+If you have difficulty obtaining the information, contact Accessibility Services for assistance.

 You will be responsible to purchase the equipment or service, obtain invoices or receipts from the vendor or provider.
-ASD can advise you on how to proceed.
+Accessibility Services can advise you on how to proceed.